A. F. N. Everett: Career

+178 15th St Ne (formerly 58 East 15th St, commissioned in 1906 for William Oliver Jones in the then-new Ansley Park development, now in midtown Atlanta.
+Jones was the commissioner of police, and owned the livery in downtown Atlanta.

 Death

 Everett died on February 9, 1937, in Atlanta, at age 56.
 His funeral was held at the chapel of Awtry & Lowndes by a Church of Christ, Scientist minister, and he was buried in Oakland Cemetery.